Amherst-Statistics/katherinemansfieldr/README.md

 Katherine Mansfield

-This package allows users to access the short story works of Katherine Mansfield available on the ebooks.adelaide@edu website.
+This package allows users to access the short story works of Katherine Mansfield available on the ebooks@adelaide.edu website.
 The works have been converted from the UTF-8 text into files that are immediately ready for use.
 Each text is a character vector with elements that represent every paragraph.
 The works contained are as follows:

 `bliss` - *Bliss, and Other Stories*, published in 1923 and contains stories from 1915 to 1920